actix/actix-website/content/docs/application.md

 # Writing an Application

 `actix-web` provides various primitives to build web servers and applications with Rust.
-It provides routing, middlewares, pre-processing of requests, post-processing of responses, websocket protocol handling, multipart streams, etc.
+It provides routing, middlewares, pre-processing of requests, post-processing of responses, etc.

 All actix web servers are built around the `App` instance.
 It is used for registering routes for resources and middlewares.
 It also stores application